Deliberations continue in foster dad abuse trial

 Gonzales-Mugaburu, who was arrested Jan.
 20, 2016, did not testify in his own defense.

-On Thursday, the jury told Suffolk County Court Judge Barbara Kahn that members were deadlocked, but the judge ordered them to continue their deliberations.
+On Thursday, the jury told Suffolk County Court Judge Barbara Kahn that members were deadlocked, but the judge ordered them to continue deliberating.

+The jury on Friday asked for read-backs of testimony by three prosecution witnesses, including Scott Modell, an expert who works with crime victims with disabilities.
+Modell testified that while it was difficult for the average person to lie, it was even harder for someone with an intellectual disability to do so.

 Comments